Croatian National Resistance: Leadership

 Ante Pavelić was the leader of the Independent State of Croatia, NDH, from 1941 to 1945.
 After fleeing Yugoslavia for war crimes committed during WWII, he spent some time in Austria and Italy before relocating to Argentina with the majority of the remaining NDH leadership and an estimated 5,000 to 15,000 Ustaše sympathizers.
 He established the Croatian Liberation Movement (HOP) in Buenos Aires.

-Dinko Sakic was in charge of the Argentinian faction in the 1970s.
-He was extradited to Croatia in 1999 for war crimes committed during WWII and was sentenced to serve 20 years in prison.
+Dinko Šakić was in charge of the Argentinian faction in the 1970s.
+In 1998, he was extradited to Croatia, where he was put on trial for war crimes and crimes against humanity.
+In 1999, Šakić was found guilty and sentenced to 20 years in prison.
+He died in prison in 2008.

-Vjekoslav "Maks" Luburic was one of Pavelić's lieutenants during WWII.
+Vjekoslav "Maks" Luburic was one of Pavelić's lieutenants during WWII, and served as a concentration camp administrator.
 Luburić broke off and formed his own group, Otpor-HNO in 1955.
-This split was apparently due to the fact that Pavelić was willing to give up some historically Croatian land in exchange to reestablish an independent Croatia The working relationship between the two men was a long-standing one, beginning in the 1930s with the Ustashe movement.
+This split was due to the fact that Pavelić was willing to give up some historically Croatian land in exchange to reestablish an independent Croatia.
+The working relationship between the two men was a long-standing one, beginning in the 1930s with the Ustashe movement.
 In 1969, Luburić was assassinated by the Yugoslav secret police, the UDBA.